 Natural Bug Spray Recipe:

-You can also make a natural bug spray with these ingredients:
+You can also make a natural bug spray and or/insect repelling oil with this recipe here.

 "There!" he said, "I guess that fixes the mosquitoes."